dgraph-io/dgraph/wiki/content/get-started/index.md

 docker-compose up -d
 ```

-This would start Dgraph Server, Zero and Ratel.
+This would start Dgraph Alpha, Zero and Ratel.
 You can check the logs using `docker-compose logs`

 ### From Installed Binary